lietu/docker-images/README.md

 Builds your Docker images automatically, like magic.
 Good for handling common base images for all your projects, apps, whatever.

-This repository builds images to [hub.docker.com/u/lietu](https://hub.docker.com/u/lietu)
+This repository builds images to [github.com/lietu?tab=packages](https://github.com/lietu?tab=packages) or `ghcr.io/lietu/...`.

 ## How do you use this then?

 Well, we got 3 things you need to worry about:

-1. General configuration in `settings.py`: Basically you need to set up your Docker hub username there to prefix all built images with the right name
+1. General configuration in `settings.py`: Basically you need to set up your Docker hub username there to prefix all built images with the right name.
+If you want to use e.g. [GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) you need to change your username to include the domain prefix, e.g. `ghcr.io/lietu` instead of `lietu`.
 2. Images and versions: First level of subdirectories in this repo is "images", as in the repository names (`username/<repository>`) for Docker hub.
 The subdirectories in that defines the "versions" - basically default tags for things to be built for that repository.